BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 In the creation of `hello3`, we see yet another way to create a `task`, by simply calling the `task()` function.
-Note that each of the `hello` tasks depends on the previous one, so if you run `gradle hello3` you'll see `hello2` and `hello1` executed as well.
+Note that each of the `hello` tasks explicitly depends on the previous one, so if you run `gradle hello3` you'll see `hello2` and `hello1` executed as well.

 `all` searches through the `tasks` list (which, as we saw before, includes many other tasks), finds the ones whose names start with `hello`, and displays them.

-Normally if you want to set a project-level value for different code to use, you use `ext`, another object that is *just there* and you must know about to use.
+Normally if you want to set a project-level value for use by multiple pieces of code, you use `ext`, another object that is *just there*.
 It not only holds project-level values, it can collect values from other files and decide how to overwrite them if there are collisions.

 Sometimes you want a value defined and used at file scope.
 To define a value using Groovy type inference, you use `def`: